Light My Fire Swedish FireSteel 2.0 Army Review

 In order to light a solid fuel like Esbit or wood, I like to use cotton balls smeared with Vaseline as a tinder.
 I actually smear the Vaseline on when I use them, rather than beforehand because it makes them easier to resupply and less messy.
 I carry the Vaseline in a tiny tub so I can also use it as a skin lubricant to prevent or relieve chafing.
 It’s important to get real cotton cotton balls instead of polyester ones, which are far more difficult to ignite.
 The same holds for drying lint: it has to be cotton lint and not polyester lint.
 Before using the cotton balls, it’s important to pull them apart into a few fine wisps.
 This makes it easier to light.

 The FireSteel rod is made with a proprietary magnesium alloy created by Light My Fire, but it’s probably not that different from the ferrocerium rods that are widely available in survival kits or bundled with Mora bushcraft knives.
 Light My Fire makes two models of FireSteels, the heavier Army Model (50 g; 12,000 strikes) which I use, and a lighter weight Scout Model (27 g; 3,000 strikes) I prefer the heavier model because it’s more robust when used with a bushcraft knife, which I carry occasionally.
 I’ve found that a knife wears down the Scout Model rather quickly, although it’s fine if you just use the striker key that it comes with.
 I think the difference in wear patterns is related to the sharpness of the blade and the pressure exerted by the knife, which is much more aggressive than the bundled strikers.

 Firesteels work every time and I think they’re a great piece of kit to use.

-Disclosure: The author purchased this productEditor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Disclosure: The author purchased this productEditor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 Most Popular Searches